 First up, in a small bowl, mix up the special sauce for the Flying Dutchman Smashburger.
 Next, throw it in the fridge to chill while you’re grilling.

 Now, for the onion bun prep.
-With a sharp knife, slice them into one-inch-thick slices.
+With a sharp knife, slice them into thick rounds, about one-inch-thick slices.

 Fire up the grill to a fiery 450 degrees F, for some direct cooking action.